 Do you recycle during spring cleaning?
-It’s that time of the year out with the old, but wait you don’t want fill-up the landfills do you?
-Want some tips on what items to recycle around your home?
+It’s that time of the year.
+Here are some tips on how to recycle to reduce landfills this time of year.

 “It’s spring-cleaning time and with that comes your yearly clutter purge.
 But before you start tossing unneeded items in the trash, consider putting them to better use.
 From eye wear and electronics to clothes and furniture, the following organizations accept a wide range of basic and unexpected goods that can benefit others in need.
 Plus you’ll be helping to keep these items out of landfills, and, in many cases, you could get something that’s hard to pass up—a tax deduction.